Published on January 31st, 2015 | by Richard Black0

 Even as a kid I found the word and the phrase to be demeaning implying that the recipient has the mental bandwidth of an eggplant which, to be fair, is true of most children.

 My paternal grandparents were particularly enthusiastic about asking whether I needed to potty and, when I was in their care, would do so about every fifteen minutes.
 When I was old enough to take offense I recall being slightly put off by their constant intrigue regarding the contents of my GI tract and bladder.
-I was in fifth grade after all and hadn’t soiled myself in quite some time; something I wouldn’t be able to say when they’d ask me the same question after I spent a few years in college.
-Fortunately for both of us they remained blissfully unaware of those incidents and I had successfully repressed them up until this very moment.
+I was in fifth grade after all and hadn’t soiled myself in quite some time which is something I wouldn’t be able to say a few years into college.
+Fortunately for both of us they remained blissfully unaware of those incidents and I’ve successfully repressed them up until this very moment.
+Thanks a lot you bloodsuckers.

-As I got older I interpreted their obsession as one of paternalistic affection and once I became a little older still I understood that their concern was also reserved for the few possessions they owned that were not encased in plastic sheeting.
+As I got older I interpreted my grandparent’s obsession as one of paternalistic affection.
+Once I became a little older still I understood that their concern was also reserved for the few possessions they owned that were not encased in plastic sheeting.

 Neither age nor my proximity to a bathroom had any part to play with the frequency the question was asked.
 I was well into my thirties before my grandfather finally stopped asking if I needed to use the potty and that’s only because he passed away rather ironically from a burst bladder.

-It was, perhaps by design, that they chose to live in a small town where no one was ever further than thirty seconds from a toilet.
+It was, perhaps by design, that they chose to live in a small town where no one was ever further than thirty seconds from a toilet or a convenient field.
 I’ve often wondered how my grandfather, a graduate from the law school of the University of Michigan came to live in rural Indiana and now as a parent myself I can certainly see the appeal.

 As an adult and father I’ve been fortunate in many regards.
 Unlike my daughter I can usually put on my shoes and even tie them without breaking into tears.
 It’s the small things that make life worth living.
 More on topic however I’ve been blessed with a daughter who hasn’t crapped herself silly all that often and has only relieved her bladder on my bed a few hundred times in four years.

-Despite my good fortune I still find myself asking my daughter a few dozen times a day the same question my grandparents asked of me not so very many years ago.
+Despite my good fortune I still find myself asking my Darcy about a dozen times a day the same question my grandparents asked of me not so very many years ago.

 “Darcy do you need to go to the potty?”
 I’ll ask and even at the age of four she’s already casting the sort of irritated eye rolling glances I must have shown my grandparents.

-I suppose it could be worse, the use of the term “potty”.
+I suppose it could be worse.
 I have friends who ask their children if they need to go “poo poo” or “pee pee” which I find to be deeply unsettling in any but the most comedic settings.
-Combine the phrase with a forty year old man is addressing his daughters with the same level of gravity one usually reserves for telling someone how to defuse a bomb and the entire situation becomes more than I’m capable of handling without a ruffie or a sharp blow to the head.
+Combine the phrase with a forty year old man who is addressing his daughter with the same level of gravity one usually reserves for telling someone how to defuse a bomb and the entire situation becomes more than I’m capable of handling without a ruffie or a sharp blow to the head.

-The real tragedy, of course, is that this man’s daughters will grow up thinking that this sort of thing is socially acceptable.
+The real tragedy, of course, is that these parent’s kids will grow up thinking that this sort of talk is socially acceptable.
 Cutesy euphemisms for bodily functions are all well and good when kids are in preschool.
-They harbor an altogether different and creepy tone later on and one that will not at all be noticed by school counselors, meth heads or other predators.
-These are the women who will still be referring to their vajayjays and hooters and have yet to consummate a relationship well into their 50’s.
-They will also, more than likely own about 43 cats.
-In Gatlinburg.
-A lot.
+They harbor an altogether different and creepy tone later on in one’s life.

 “Do you need to have a bowel movement or urinate?” is too clinical and “tell me if you need to take a crap or a leak,” is much too crass.
-I believe I’ve already covered my thoughts on asking a child if she “needs to go poo poo or pee pee” but for those of you just joining us here’s a link to the beginning of the post (That’s Right Just Click HERE!!!)
+“Do you need to use the facilities?” is too abstract and, honestly, reminds me of something that Norman Bates might say.
+I hate asking if Darcy want’s to go to the toilet because…well…I’m not British.